mattermost/docs/doc/installation/storage.md

 We recommend creating your own [Storage Class][] for use in these charts, and updating your config to use it.

 For a production deploy of GitLab, we recommend you use [Persistent Volumes][pv] that have a reclaimPolicy set to `Retain` rather than `Delete`.
 On some platforms like GKE, the default [Storage Class][] has a reclaimPolicy of `Delete`.
 Meaning that uninstalling GitLab, or deleting a PVC, will result in the persistent volume being completely deleted by an automated task that goes through and deletes the volume and disk from GCE.
+(The gitaly PVCs do not get deleted in this case because they belong to a [StatefulSet][])

 For example, create a new [Storage Class][] object in your GKE cluster: